How to Clean Your Kitchen in Basically 5 Minutes

 Soak dirty dishes

 The text says your guests are popping in to say hello but you have a sink full of dishes with baked on casserole on the plates and baking dish.
-“Scrubbing food off dishes is time consuming, but if you let your dishes soak and the food will fall off,” says Jaime Kulaga, owner of Two Maids and a Mop.
+"Scrubbing food off dishes is time consuming, but if you let your dishes soak and the food will fall off," says Jaime Kulaga, owner of Two Maids and a Mop.
 Before you start cleaning the rest of kitchen, fill the sink with hot water and a squirt of dish soap and let the dishes soak.
 By the time you are sprucing up the rest of the kitchen, the baked on food will lose its grip and you can quickly wash the dishes.
+These are the 18 cleaning products professional cleaners always buy at the store.

 Clean top to bottom